SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/activity.md

 * ![icon][img1]: The first column in the activities list specifies the **Completed** status of an activity.
 A tick means that the activity is completed, while an empty box means that it is not completed.

-* The Category column contains icons that indicate the type of activity, for example, a telephone for a call.
+* The Category column contains icons that indicate the type of activity, for example, a calendar for a meeting.
 These icons reflect the text in the **Type** column.

 * The other columns in the activities list show various information about the activity.
 If not all the text in a field is visible, hold the mouse pointer over it to display it in a tooltip.

-The activities displayed depend on which checkboxes you select at the bottom of the section tab:

-* Follow-ups (appointments, tasks and phone calls)
-* Documents (email, letters, and other documents)
-* Mailings (bulk mailings by merged document, email or SMS)
-* Other (chat records, form submissions)

-You can show all activities, or just one type.

 ## Create activity